david-xc/STA208/README.md

 ## How to read this project?

-* We recommend to open `report.pdf` along with the notebooks listed below.
-The report details the methods and provides the results along with insights we gained.
-The notebooks contain some visualizations that may not be on the report.
-Please look at the `code` folder for any details about the code.
+* We recommend to open `report.pdf` first.
+Every chapeter in the report introduces a model for fine-grained classification or a data process step.
+A folder with the same name as the chapter includes the corresponding codes or jupyter notebooks of that chapter.
+In each folder of a chapter, a independent readme is given to introduce every code and jupyter notebook file and show you how to run them.

 ## File Directory Description